-In accordance with Government Auditing Standards, we have also issued a report dated July 11, 2017, on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued a report dated June 19, 2018, on our consideration of the District's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial report can be found on pages 70 and 71.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the District's internal control over financial reporting and compliance.
+This report can be found on pages 82 and 83.

-Fedale & Brown LLP
+Fedal & Brown LLP

-Fedak & Brown LLP Cypress, California July 11, 2017
+Fedak & Brown LLP Cypress, California June 19, 2018 This Page Intentionally Left Blank